Social roles that a person plays in society. Social role

 See what “Social role” is in other dictionaries:

-SOCIAL ROLE- a normatively approved, relatively stable pattern of behavior (including actions, thoughts and feelings) reproduced by an individual depending on social status or position in society.
-The concept of "role" was introduced independently of each other ... ...
+SOCIAL ROLE- a normatively approved, relatively stable pattern of behavior (including actions, thoughts and feelings), reproduced by an individual depending on social status or position in society.
+The concept of “role” was introduced independently of each other... ...
 The latest philosophical dictionary

 social role- socialinis vaidmuo statusas T sritis švietimas apibrėžtis Žmogaus elgesio būdų visuma, būdinga kuriai nors veiklos sričiai.
-Visuomeninis individo statusas (užimama vieta, pareigos ir atsakomybė) sukelia lūkestį, kad vaidmuo bus atliktas pagal ... ...
+Visuomeninis individo statusas (užimama vieta, pareigos ir atsakomybė) sukelia lūkestį, kad vaidmuo bus atliktas pagal... ...
 Enciklopedinis edukologijos žodynas

-social role- socialinis vaidmuo statusas T sritis Kūno kultūra ir sportas apibrėžtis Laikymasis normų, nustatančių, kaip turi elgtis tam tikros socialinės padėties žmogus. atitikmenys: angl. social role mode vok. soziale Rolle, f rus. role; social role ...
-Sporto terminų žodynas
+social role- socialinis vaidmuo statusas T sritis Kūno kultūra ir sportas apibrėžtis Laikymasis normų, nustatančių, kaip turi elgtis tam tikros socialinės padėties žmogus. atitikmenys: engl. social role mode vok. soziale Rolle, f rus. role; social role…Sporto terminų žodynas

-social role- socialinis vaidmuo statusas T sritis Kūno kultūra ir sportas apibrėžtis Socialinio elgesio modelis, tam tikras elgesio pavyzdys, kurio tikimasi iš atitinkamą socialinę padėtį užimančio žmogaus. atitikmenys: angl. social role mode vok. soziale ... ...
-Sporto terminų žodynas
+social role- socialinis vaidmuo statusas T sritis Kūno kultūra ir sportas apibrėžtis Socialinio elgesio modelis, tam tikras elgesio pavyzdys, kurio tikimasi iš atitinkamą socialinę padėtį užimančio žmogaus. atitikmenys: engl. social role mode vok. soziale… …Sporto terminų žodynas

 Social role- (see Social role) ...
 Human ecology

-A social role is the behavior expected of someone who has a certain social status...
-Social roles are a set of requirements imposed on an individual by society, as well as actions that must be performed by a person occupying this status in social system...
+A social role is the behavior expected of someone who has a certain social status.
+Social roles are a set of requirements imposed on an individual by society, as well as actions that must be performed by a person occupying this status in social system.
 A person can have many roles.

-Social roles can be institutionalized and conventional.
+Social roles can be institutionalized or conventional.

 Types of social roles

-The main characteristics of the social role
+Main characteristics of a social role

 Social role - what is it?